EosFoundry/makeshift-ctrl/README.md

 # makeshift-ctrl

-desktop interface for the MakeShift
+Desktop interface for the MakeShift

-## How the layer system works

-keywords:
-device state - the recorded state of the device function triggers - the

-When makeshift-serial recieves events from the MakeShift, the 'device state' is updated to reflect
+## What is everything?

+*UNDER CONSTRUCTION*